-It's always been a hard choice deciding whether to start a conversation with the good news, or the bad news.
+It's always been a hard choice deciding whether to start a conversation with the good news or the bad news.
 In your dispensary the good news could be that you carry the frame brand that your customer is interested in, the bad news might be that the frames they love are out of their budget.
 So what news should you start with?

 Based on a study by researchers at UC-Riverside, people who were given the bad news first were most likely to feel better about what they were told, while those who were given the bad news last were more motivated to act on the news.

 What does this mean for your dispensary?
 If you're looking to keep your customers on the happy side, then it looks like you'll want to lead with the bad news.
-Frames aren't always a snap decision purchase anyways, so our suggestion would be to start with the bad news.
+Frames aren't usually a snap decision purchase anyways, so our suggestion would be to start with the bad news.

 Be Quick with Social Responses

 Customer expectations in your practice are going to vary.
 While some patients might say that fast customer service is the most important to them, others might say that friendliness, expert knowledge, or a sense of humor are the most important.
 But when it comes to customer service on social media, speed is the most important factor of a satisfied customer experience.

 In a survey by The Social Habit, 32% of social media users who contact a brand expect a response within 30 minutes, and 42% expect a response within 60 minutes.